Last updated: 3/6/2025

-NORD gratefully acknowledges Claire Murphy, MS, Ken Vittayarukskul, MS, Sarah Sturm, MS, and Jennefer Kohler, MS, CGC, from the Stanford University MS Program in Human Genetics and Genetic Counseling for assistance in the preparation of this report.
+NORD gratefully acknowledges Claire Murphy, MS, Ken Vittayarukskul, MS, Sarah Sturm, MS, and Jennefer Kohler, MS, CGC, Stanford University MS Program in Human Genetics and Genetic Counseling and Chaya Murali, MD, Pediatric Geneticist, Baylor College of Medicine, for assistance in the preparation of this report.

 Summary

-Spondyloepiphyseal dysplasia tarda (SEDT; SEDL) is a rare, hereditary skeletal disorder.
-Physical characteristics include moderate short stature (dwarfism), moderate-to-severe spinal deformities, barrel-shaped chest, disproportionately short trunk and premature osteoarthritis.
-It is inherited as an X-linked recessive disorder and typically only males will develop SEDT.
+Spondyloepiphyseal dysplasia tarda (SEDT or SEDL) is a rare, hereditary skeletal disorder.
+Physical characteristics include moderate short stature (sometimes called dwarfism), moderate-to-severe spinal deformities (abnormal form of the spine bones), barrel-shaped chest, short trunk compared to the limbs, and premature osteoarthritis.
+SEDT is caused by changes (variants) in the TRAPPC2 gene and is inherited as an X-linked recessive pattern.
+Typically, only males develop SEDT.

 Introduction

 SEDT commonly refers to the X-linked recessive form of the disorder, although rare autosomal dominant and autosomal recessive โtardaโ forms have been described.
-In the 2023 revision of the Nosology of Genetic Skeletal Disorders, X-linked SEDT is referred to as TRAPPC2-related X-linked spondyloepiphyseal dysplasia tarda and included in the group of conditions called spondyloepi(meta)physeal dysplasias.
+X-linked SEDT is also called TRAPPC2-related X-linked spondyloepiphyseal dysplasia tarda.

-Young boys with SEDT do not typically show signs of the condition and have otherwise normal height and body proportions until the age of 6 to 8 years old.
-Around this time, symptoms of the disorder begin to develop, hence the word โtardaโ in SEDT which refers to the later onset of this condition.
+Young boys with SEDT do not typically show signs of the disease and have normal height and body proportions until the age of 6 to 8 years old.
+Around this time, symptoms begin to develop.

-At ages 6 to 8 years, the following symptoms may be seen: spine growth slows and eventually stops while the arms and legs continue to grow.
-This results in a disproportionately short trunk (the part of the body containing the chest, stomach and back) as well as height below normal for age (short stature).
+At ages 6 to 8 years, the following symptoms may be seen: spine growth slows and eventually stops while the arms and legs (the limbs) continue to grow.
+This results in a short trunk (the part of the body containing the chest, stomach and back) compared to the limbs, as well as height below normal for age (short stature).
 Arm growth can result in an arm span that exceeds the childโs height by 4 to 8 inches.
 The chest can become rounded and protrude outwards in a bulging manner (barrel-shaped chest).

-Around puberty other symptoms may develop, but some of these may develop before puberty.
-These symptoms include a short neck and skeletal abnormalities of the spine that can cause rounding of the upper back (dorsal kyphosis) or an excessive inward curvature of the lower spine (lumbar hyperlordosis).
-These skeletal abnormalities can also cause a wearing down of the cartilage at the ends of the bones (osteoarthritis), often seen earliest in the hips but also in the joints of the back, knees, ankles and shoulders.
+Around puberty, other symptoms may develop but some of these may develop before puberty.
+These symptoms include a short neck and abnormalities of the spine bones that can cause rounding of the upper back (dorsal kyphosis) or an excessive inward curvature of the lower spine (lumbar hyperlordosis).
+These skeletal abnormalities can also wear down the cartilage at the ends of the bones (osteoarthritis), often seen earliest in the hips but also in the joints of the back, knees, ankles and shoulders.
 Osteoarthritis can cause discomfort and pain.
-Where and when osteoarthritis develops varies between boys affected with SEDT.
+Where and when osteoarthritis develops varies between different boys and men affected with SEDT.

-Regarding the face, some boys may have a flatter appearance to their face (midface retrusion), but the head shape is usually normal.
+Regarding the face, some boys may have a flatter appearance to their face (midface retrusion), but the head shape and size is usually normal.

-By adulthood, men with SEDT tend to have normal sized head, hands and feet and normal limb lengths.
-However, a barrel-shaped chest, short stature and short trunk are more readily apparent.
+By adulthood, males with SEDT tend to have normal sized head, hands, feet, and limbs.
+They also have a barrel-shaped chest, short stature and short trunk.
 The final height of adults with SEDT typically ranges from 4โ10โ to 5โ6โ.

-Males with SEDT reach normal motor and cognitive milestones and are expected to have a normal lifespan.
-While SEDT mostly affects males, rare cases of females with SEDT have been seen though they typically have mild symptoms.
+Males with SEDT meet motor and cognitive (learning and thinking) milestones on time and are expected to have a normal lifespan.
+While SEDT mostly affects males, rare cases of females with SEDT have been seen, though they typically have mild symptoms.
+Females with one abnormal copy of the affected gene may develop osteoarthritis earlier than expected.

-SEDT is caused by changes (mutations) in a gene on the short arm of the X chromosome at Xp22.2-p22.1.
-The gene, known as SEDL or TRAPPC2, is widely expressed in tissues throughout the body, but mutations in this gene appear to only affect cartilage.
-Mutations have been found to be distributed throughout the gene [Gedeon et al., 2001].
-The TRAPPC2 gene encodes the instructions for a protein product called sedlin, which is thought to help transport proteins within the cell.
+SEDT is caused by changes (variants) in a gene on the X chromosome called TRAPPC2 (formerly called SEDL).
+Variants in this gene appear to only affect cartilage.
+The TRAPPC2 gene contains instructions for the body to make a protein called sedlin which scientists think helps transport other proteins within the cell.
 There are no other disorders linked to TRAPPC2.

 SEDT is inherited in an X-linked recessive pattern.
-X-linked genetic disorders are conditions caused by a non-working gene on the X chromosome and manifest mostly in males.
-Females that have a non-working gene present on one of their X chromosomes are carriers for that disorder.
-Carrier females usually do not display symptoms because females have two X chromosomes and only one carries the non-working gene.
-Males have one X chromosome that is inherited from their mother and if a male inherits an X chromosome that contains a non-working gene, he will develop the disease.
+X-linked genetic disorders are conditions caused by a disease-causing gene variant on the X chromosome and mostly affect males.
+Females who have a disease-causing gene variant on one of their X chromosomes are carriers for that disorder.
+Carrier females usually do not have symptoms because females have two X chromosomes and only one carries the gene variant.
+Males have one X chromosome that is inherited from their mother and if a male inherits an X chromosome that contains a disease-causing gene variant, he will develop the disease.

 Female carriers of an X-linked disorder have a 25% chance with each pregnancy to have a carrier daughter like themselves, a 25% chance to have a non-carrier daughter, a 25% chance to have a son affected with the disease and a 25% chance to have an unaffected son.

-A diagnosis of SEDT is usually made through radiological findings (X-ray), but a diagnosis can also be made through molecular genetic testing.
+A diagnosis of SEDT can be made through radiological (X-ray) findings and/or through genetic testing.

-In radiological diagnosis of SEDT, X-ray is used to look for characteristic skeletal abnormalities that are usually seen in late childhood but before puberty.
-These features include abnormal growth at the ends of bones (multiple epiphyseal dysplasia), flattened bones in the spine (platyspondyly), excessive curvature (โhumpingโ) of the upper or lower spine, a sideways curvature of the spine (scoliosis), shortened bones of the thighs and structural deformities in the round ball of the hip bone (coxa vara).
+In radiological diagnosis of SEDT, X-ray is used to look for common skeletal abnormalities that are usually seen in late childhood but before puberty.
+These features include abnormal growth at the ends of bones (multiple epiphyseal dysplasia), flattened bones in the spine (platyspondyly), excessive curvature (โhumpingโ) of the upper or lower parts of the spine bones, a sideways curvature of the spine (scoliosis), shortened bones of the thighs and structural deformities in the round ball of the hip bone (coxa vara).

 By adulthood, some other radiological findings that can lead to a diagnosis of SEDT include an abnormal narrowing of the space between the spinal discs and evidence of early osteoarthritis in the skeletal system, especially in the hip joints.

-For a molecular diagnosis of SEDT, a genetic test can be used to look for specific mutations in the TRAPPC2 gene that are known or expected to be disease-causing (pathogenic).
+For a genetic diagnosis of SEDT, a genetic test can be used to look for specific variants in the TRAPPC2 gene that are known or expected to be disease-causing (pathogenic).

 Treatment

-Treatment is supportive and directed towards the specific symptoms that are apparent in each person.
-Individuals with abnormal sideways curving of the spine (scoliosis) or a rounded, hunched back (kyphoscoliosis) may need to meet with a specialist who can help assess and treat problems of the skeleton and associated muscles and joints (an orthopedic surgeon).
-In some patients, spine surgery might be recommended to help correct the spine.
+The genetic variant that causes SEDT cannot be fixed.
+As a result, treatment is supportive and directed towards the specific symptoms in each person.
+Individuals with abnormal sideways curving of the spine (scoliosis) or a rounded, hunched back (kyphoscoliosis) may need to meet with a specialist who can help assess and treat problems of the skeleton (an orthopedic surgeon).
+In some people, spine surgery might be recommended to help correct the spine.
 Some individuals may also need to have hip, knee or shoulder replacement surgeries later in life.

 Genetic counseling is recommended for affected individuals and their families.